 With over 70 workshops on LGBTQIA+ and cross-movement topics and interests, plus keynotes from leading advocates and performances from popular entertainers, there is something for all of us.
 From programming to all-gender restrooms to accommodations to ASL interpreter services, the conference is designed to meet the needs of all students.
 And we welcome attendees to join us as accomplices in holding ourselves accountable.
 It is, in part, because of this that MBLGTACC has become the largest, and longest-running LGBTQIA+ college conference in the nation.

-MBLGTACC is an annual conference held to connect, educate, and empower LGBTQIA+ college students, faculty, and staff around the Midwest and beyond.
-It has attracted advocates and thought leaders including Angela Davis, Robyn Ochs, Janet Mock, Laverne Cox, Kate Bornstein, Faisal Alam, and LZ Granderson; and entertainers and artists including RuPaul, Todrick Hall, Margaret Cho, J Mase III, Chely Wright, and Loren Cameron.
+Over its 28-year history, the conference has attracted advocates and thought leaders including Angela Davis, Robyn Ochs, Janet Mock, Laverne Cox, Kate Bornstein, Faisal Alam, and LZ Granderson; and entertainers and artists including J Mase III, Margaret Cho, Chely Wright, and Loren Cameron.

 Here's to you, our MBLGTACC 25th anniversary video, was debuted at MBLGTACC 2017 at Navy Pier.